InvisibleGit/goos-kotlin/README.md

 Kind of simple follow through of the text.
 We gleaned `SniperThreadDisplayer` to `SwingThreadSniperListener` as a Decorator from final code of the book.

+#### Step 05 - Final Polish

+Ending the chapter, text now improves the table header.
+Both sections: "A Test for Column Titles" and "Implementing the TableModel" are done in single commit.

+In addition to testing for column titles, the app also adds and tests for `MainWindows.APPLICATION_TITLE`.
+Before this was hardcoded string passed inside MainWindow's constructor.

+The code listing on p.169 is the only place we saw `JOINING.itemId`, `JOINING.lastPrice` and `JOINING.lastBid` but we don't know what they are.
+We've just hardcoded those values in Step 04 / Commit 4.

+As for testing column titles, the test is different in AssertJ Swing testing library, but equally easy.

+Implementing the TableModel section is trivial follow through...